-- 1. Be made through the instructor by the deadline published in the Academic Calendar.
+- 1. Be made through the instructor in consultation with the student's academic advisor by the deadline published in the Academic Calendar.
 Courses that have non-standard beginning and ending dates may have different withdrawal deadlines.
 Students in these courses should consult their course syllabus or their instructor for deadline information. - 2.
 Be made in person if possible. - 3.
 Be recorded by the Student Records Office to be official. - 4.
 Receive a grade of "W." Students who leave class without officially withdrawing may receive a grade of "F." Students whose cumulative absences exceed 20% of scheduled class hours for the semester may also be subject to administrative withdrawal.
-Students who are administratively withdrawn receive grades of W#.
+Students who are administratively withdrawn receive grades of W# in respective courses.

 Instructors are required to keep attendance records throughout the semester.
-Last dates of attendance are required for grades of W (Withdrawn), W# (Administratively Withdrawn), R (DMA repeat), and F (Failed) grades.
-The official withdrawal date will be the Last Date of Attendance.
+Last dates of attendance are required for grades of W (Withdrawn), W# (Administratively Withdrawn), and F (Failed) grades.
+The official withdrawal date will be the last date of attendance.
 Students are urged to consult with financial aid and veteran's affairs staff regarding the impact of class withdrawal and last date of attendance on financial aid and veterans benefits eligibility.

-Withdrawals after the deadline published in the Academic Calendar must be approved by the Vice President of Academic and Student Services and Institutional Assessment.
+Withdrawals after the deadline published in the Academic Calendar must be approved by the Vice President of Academics and Student Services.

-Mandatory Course Enrollment Assignment & Census Rosters
+Mandatory Course Enrollment Activity and Census Rosters

-Census rosters are printed and distributed after students have been deregistered for non-payment.
 Instructors must verify enrollment, attendance dates, beginning and ending dates, and hours and times the class meets.
-A student who has not attended or completed the Mandatory Course Enrollment Assignment is listed as a No Show and must be indicated as such on the roster.
+A student who has not attended or completed the mandatory course enrollment activity is listed as "No Show" and must be indicated as such on the roster.
 Audits and credit by exam grades are also included on these reports.
-Faculty teaching online, hybrid and web-assisted courses must submit the graded Mandatory Course Enrollment Assignment results with the census roster.
-Completed reports are signed, dated, and submitted to the appropriate Dean/Director for review.
-The rosters are then returned to the Records Office for processing.
+Faculty teaching online, hybrid and web-assisted courses must submit the graded mandatory course enrollment activity results with the census roster.
+Completed reports are signed, dated, and submitted to the appropriate dean/director for review.
+The reports are then returned to the Records Office for processing.